 (3) Execution.
 During all functions of execution, supported and supporting commanders, Services, and other organizations throughout the chain of command direct, monitor, assess, and adjust efforts toward achieving military objectives.
 Branch plans and sequels continue to evolve in response to actual and anticipated changes in the operating environment.
-CCDRs continuously execute military activities that are integral to their campaign plans.
-Execution of subsequent branches or sequels to the campaign plan may be conducted under different authorities dependent upon the type of activity (i.e. operation, exercise, security cooperation).
-Execution continues until the activity is terminated, transitioned as directed, or the mission is accomplished or revised.
+CCDRs continuously execute military activities that are integral to their plans.
+Execution of subsequent branches or sequels to the plan may be conducted under different authorities dependent upon the type of activity (i.e., operation, exercise, security cooperation).
+Execution continues until the mission is accomplished or revised.